andybalham/FlowR/README.md

         public string OutputtedText { get; set; }
     }
 ```

-The `Name` property is annotated with the `BoundValue` attribute to indicate that at this property will be bound at runtime to a value.
-As this is not a flow, the response does not need to subclass `FlowResponse`

 With the request and response defined, we can define the handler: